Geoffrey Owens Takes Role On ‘NCIS: New Orleans’ As Career Comeback Continues

 It looks like Geoffrey Owens’ acting career is taking off once again.
 His job at Trader Joe’s may just be a thing of the past, although he may just keep the grocery store job just for fun.
 The 57-year-old actor will be back on the small screen in two separate acting gigs.
 He just landed a guest spot on NCIS: New Orleans.

 Owens, who played Elvin Tibideaux on The Cosby Show, had already picked up Tyler Perry’s offer to star in OWN’s The Haves and Have Nots.
 Now a second offer has him continuing with his comeback as the talented actor that he is.
-According to ET, Owens will play the role of Commander Adams, who will appear in the sixth episode of season 5.
+According to ET, Owens will play the role of Commander Adams, who will appear in the sixth episode of Season 5.
 He will play the role of an old friend that Dwayne seeks out for both medical and spiritual advice.

 Despite Geoffrey saying in an interview with Good Morning America that he doesn’t want any acting jobs offered to him out of pity or sympathy just because of this job-shaming situation, it looks like the CBS show is confident that they found the right person for this role.
 Christopher Silber, executive producer of NCIS: New Orleans, sent out this statement about hiring the actor for the job.